Have you been searching for how to desensitize your penis? If so, you're not alone and we can help.

-Having a penis problem is a rather touchy subject.
-It is something that many men would prefer to deal with on their own rather than to bring up with their partners, or even with their doctors.
+It is something that many would prefer to deal with on their own rather than to bring up to their partners, friends, or even their doctors.

 The penis is one of the most densely packed areas with nerve endings that are designed to deliver pleasure.

 Start first by talking to your doctor to make sure that there are no underlying medical issues but some commonly known options would be to use a topical desensitizing spray like Promescent®, try a thicker condom, or consider taking an oral medication.

 There's no proven natural treatment for penile sensitivity.
 However, behavioral therapy and pelvic exercises may help limit premature ejaculation while dealing with a sensitive penis.